So mothers don’t cry…

 Some people at various points in their lives don’t care if they live or die.
 That’s just a fact.
 There are many possible reasons for that state of mind: drugs, mental illness, violent childhoods or bad choices.
 And fighting a man with a gun is perhaps the baddest of choices.
 Some even hope for suicide-by-cop.

 I didn’t shoot any of these, “go-ahead-and-shoot” men but things could have turned out differently.
 I might have been forced to shoot an unarmed man.
 No one ever grabbed my gun but if one did and I felt I needed to shoot to keep it, I do believe I might have done so.
-Otherwise, they might have won the fight and you might be reading the words of another writer on your computer screen…the words of the man who took my gun.
+Otherwise, they might have won the fight and you might be reading the words of another writer on your computer screen…the words, from prison, of the man who took my gun.

 On one occasion a mom silently signaled that indeed her son was hiding in the apartment when we questioned her in the living room.
 She would show us where he was hiding.
 My partner signaled to me to stay by the door in case Mom was misleading us, I thought it was a bad idea.
 But I did go along with it.